Google Single Sign-On (SSO) Setup Steps

 Once you have completed the previous stages you should be able to import all of your Google users into MyHub using the "Import Google Users" button function within the "Add & Manage Users" administration area on your MyHub site.

 Please note, after you have performed your initial import of users from Google, if you add new users to Google you will need to re-run the "Import Google Users" function again to add the additional users to your MyHub site.
 The existing users within MyHub will not be affected by this operation.
 If you delete users from Google you will need to delete the relevant MyHub users using the "Delete Selected Users" functionality within the "Add & Manage Users" administration area or you can delete them individually.
-New users imported from Google will be prefixed with "Google-"

 Tip: To update your MyHub users, for example, to assign roles to them, you can use the CSV import/export functionality after you have performed the initial or subsequent import of users from Google.